syh7/DnDwiki/src/main/resources/raw/darninia/session 25 - meeting spiders and ponies.md

 - First want to show us to Cheng Ling before they will allow us near Speaks with Dogs
 - long discussion about showing respect - mostly between us, the party

-> "Fredrik, this is a good moment to practice Silence"- Dalynn
+> "Frederik, this is a good moment to practice Silence"- Dalynn
 >
 > "Like the women in Darninia"- Eveline